MJoergen/ym2151_old/doc/tutorial/README.md

 |   B   |   13   |
 |   C   |   14   |

-The tone A4 (frequency of 440 Hz) is thus achieved by using the values 4 for the octave selector and 10 for the semitone selector.
+The tone A4 (frequency of 440 Hz) is achieved by using the value 4 for the octave selector and the value 10 for the semitone selector.
 This corresponds to writing the value $4A to the register $28, which is achieved by the following command:
 ```
 POKE $9FE0, $28: POKE $9FE1, $4A
 ```

-To play the slightly higer pitched E5 note, use the command:
+To play the slightly higher pitched E5 note, use the command:
 ```
 POKE $9FE0, $28: POKE $9FE1, $54
 ```

+All this is shown in the BASIC source file [tutorial1.bas](tutorial1.bas)

+Now you can play individual notes on the YM2151!

-## Episode 2 - Configuring the ADSR envelope.
+## Episode 2 - Amplitude modulation
 Each channel has an associated envelope generator that controls the amplitude modulation of the output.

-The waveform is characterized by the following five parameters.
+The waveform (also called "ADSR envelope") is characterized by the following five parameters:
-* Attack rate (AR)
+* Attack rate (bits 4-0 of register address $80)
-* Decay rate (D1R)
+* Decay rate (bits 4-0 of register address $A0)
-* Sustain level (D1L)
+* Sustain attenuation (bits 7-4 of register address $E0)
-* Sustain rate (D2R)
+* Sustain rate (bits 4-0 of register address $C0)
-* Release rate (RR)
+* Release rate (bits 3-0 of register address $E0)

-as well as the events "Key On" and "Key Off".
+as well as the events "Key On" and "Key Off" (bit 3 of register address $08).

 The first four parameters control the envelope after a "Key On" event, while the last parameter controls the envelope after a "Key Off" event.

 ### ADSR envelope
 When a "Key On" event is issued the envelope generated consists of the